HajaraCM/Fake-News-Detection/README.md

 ```
 Access the Web Interface: Open your browser and go to http://127.0.0.1:5000/.
 Input a news article and click "Submit" to see if it’s real or fake.

+# **Conclusion**
+The Fake News Detection project successfully combines the power of NLP and machine learning to solve the pressing issue of fake news.
+By employing advanced text processing techniques and testing multiple algorithms, we achieved a robust classification model that can be accessed through a simple web interface.